roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 #### Providing the Coordinates to `<Map>`

-Now that we have the latitude and longitude, we can add them to `state` so that we can pass them to `<Map>` as props:
+Now that we have the latitude and longitude, we can add them to `state`, then pass them to `<Map>` as props:

 ```js
 const {lat, lng} = await getCurrentLatLng();